-Towards the end of the 19th Century, he had spread his wings and became popular across Europe and America, and it was the Americans who insisted that he keep his iconic bat ears.
-However, his popularity never took off in England, as the English nation were very protective of their English Bulldog, and they felt the French Bulldog’s popularity might threaten their national symbol.
+Towards the end of the 19th Century, he had spread his wings and became popular across Europe and America, It was the Americans who insisted that he keep his iconic bat ears.
+However, his popularity never took off in England, as the English nation was very protective of their English Bulldog, and they felt the French Bulldog’s popularity might threaten their national symbol.

 However, he is still very popular, and thanks to his adorably alternative features and playful persona the American Kennel Club (AKC), in 2019 ranked him as the 4th most popular dog breed in America.

 The French Bulldog and the English Bulldog are both sociable creatures who crave human attention.
-They both love to snooze on their master’s lap, although it more likely that you will get a dead leg from the English Bulldog!
-Because they are so sociable neither of them like to be left alone for long periods of time, and they are both known to suffer with separation anxiety.
+They both love to snooze on their master’s lap.
+Because they are so sociable, neither of them likes to be left alone for long periods of time, and they are both known to suffer from separation anxiety.

-The French Bulldog and the English Bulldog both make for great family pets, their small size and incredibly gentle and patient nature means that they are perfect for children who are learning how to look after and handle a dog, but of course as with any dog, children should never be left unsupervised!
+The French Bulldog and the English Bulldog both make for great family pets, their small size and incredibly gentle and patient nature mean that they are perfect for children who are learning how to look after and handle a dog.
+But, as with any dog, children should never be left unsupervised!

-Because they are both Brachycephalic dogs neither of them cope very well in the humidity or heat so be sure not to exercise them on warm days.
+Because they are both Brachycephalic dogs, neither of them copes very well in the humidity or heat, so be sure not to exercise them on warm days.
 Their exercise needs will have to be adjusted and ideally, they should only be walked either early morning or late evening when it is much cooler.

-The French Bulldog is intelligent and he will pick up commands quite easily, however, he is also known to be independent, so you need to be consistent with your training, and do not give in to his stubbornness, for once you start to give up you will never win the training battle again!
+The French Bulldog is intelligent, and he will pick up commands quite easily.
+However, he is also known to be independent, so you need to be consistent with your training.
+Do not give in to his stubbornness, for once you start to give up you will never win the training battle again!
 If you plan to train walking with a harness, make sure the harness is the right size.

 The French Bulldog and the English Bulldog need to be socialized early to ensure that they are comfortable in all situations and with people and animals of all different shapes and sizes.

-The most important health issue to be aware of when it comes to the French Bulldog and the English Bulldog, is that they both have Brachycephalic Syndrome.
-This is caused by their flat faces and poor respiratory structure, and this causes issues with their heat control and their breathing.
-During warm days be sure to monitor them and ensure that they are in a cool and airy space, and that they are well hydrated.
+The most important health issue to be aware of when it comes to the French Bulldog and the English Bulldog is Brachycephalic Syndrome.
+This is caused by their flat faces and poor respiratory structure, which causes issues with their heat control and their breathing.
+During warm days, be sure to monitor them, ensure they are in a cool and airy space, and that they are well hydrated.

-Hip Dysplasia – this is an abnormal formation of the elbow and hip joints which can cause painful arthritis in later life.
+Hip Dysplasia – An abnormal formation of the elbow and hip joints that can cause painful arthritis in later life.

-Patella Evaluation – this is where the kneecap pops out of place, and it can be extremely painful to walk on.
+Patella Evaluation – Where the kneecap pops out of place, and it can be extremely painful to walk on.

-Ophthalmologist Evaluation – this evaluation screens for a list of eye issues, such as Progessive Retinal Atrophy, Entropion and a defect known as ‘Cherry Eye’ to name a few.
+Ophthalmologist Evaluation – This evaluation screens for a list of eye issues, such as Progressive Retinal Atrophy, Entropion, and a defect known as ‘Cherry Eye,’ to name a few.

-They are also both known to suffer from a long list of skin allergies, such as Demodectic Mange, Staph infection and other general allergies and yeast infections.
-The French Bulldog, because of his erect ears that catch a lot of dirt, is known to suffer with ear infections, and the English Bulldog is known to suffer with head tremors.
+They are also both known to suffer from a long list of skin allergies, such as Demodectic Mange, Staph infection, and other general allergies and yeast infections.
+The French Bulldog, because of his erect ears that catch a lot of dirt, is known to suffer from ear infections, and the English Bulldog is known to suffer from head tremors.

-Because of their vast amount of skin allergies and other health issues it is crucial to ask the Veterinarian about what to feed them both, as they may require a specialist diet or a particular kibble to alleviate the symptoms.
+Because of their vast amount of skin allergies and other health issues, it is crucial to ask the Veterinarian about what to feed them both, as they may require a special diet or a particular kibble to alleviate the symptoms.